Never Miss a Chance to Do the Most Good

 7. Anyone under 16 must complete a Swim Test.

-*The Salvation Army Kroc Center reserves the right to change* rules and policies at any time
+The Salvation Army Kroc Center reserves the right to change rules and policies at any time.

-Stay Up-To-Date with Aquatic Policies & Codes of Conduct
+Stay Up-To-Date with Aquatics Codes of Conduct

-Pool Rules Code of Conduct
+Code of Conduct

 Have Questions?